starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 "Oh?"

-"I'm not as timid a lover as I've been making it out to be."
+"I'm not as timid a lover as I've been making it out to be, Jonas."

 With little warning, Rachel seemed to go from embarassed princess to lady of the night.
 She moaned, she screamed, she tossed champagne in his face.
 Jonas could feel her loneliness mix with her lust, her heartbreak mix with her passion and it was explosive.